 Best iPad Deals

-With Black Friday on the horizon, the best iPad deals this month include cash discounts on even brand-new models.
+The best iPad deals for Cyber Week include cash discounts on the latest models.
 Here's a quick roundup of the sales:

 Cheapest iPad Prices

 The AppleInsider Apple Price Comparison Guides also provide an in-depth way to compare prices on current and closeout models.
-Updated throughout the day, the lowest iPad prices are always at your fingertips, especially on Black Friday and Cyber Monday.
+Updated throughout the day, the lowest iPad prices are always at your fingertips.

 Closeout iPad deals